DISMGryphons/YCEP-MiniComp/challenges/crypto/Salty/README.md

 # Salty

 ## Question Text
-> Warning Advanced Challenge, Proceed with caution
+> Warning: This is an  Advanced Challenge.
+Attempt only if you have completed everything else

 I found this website that is still under development, can you break into it?
 `http://chal.gryphonctf.com:7000/`